gbv/login-client/README.md

 // `ssl` (default: true), `retryMs` (default: 1000), `retryMsMax` (default: 10000), `retryMult` (default: 1.2)
 let client = new LoginClient("login.example.com")
 // Add event listeners
-client.addEventListener("connect", event => {
+// Note: `event` always contains the property `event.type` which is the name of the event. client.addEventListener("connect", event => {
   // Fires when the client successfully connected.
   // `event` is empty.